Marc Hudson

 Marcus Hudson (born 11 February 1987) is a British singer.
-He has been the lead vocalist of the London-based power metal band DragonForce since 2011.
+He was the lead vocalist of the London-based power metal band DragonForce from 2011 to 2026.

 Career

 On 2 March 2011, Hudson was announced as the new singer of DragonForce.
 His first show with DragonForce was in August 2011 when the band opened for Iron Maiden.
 During that show, they debuted a new song titled "Cry Thunder".

 With Hudson, DragonForce released five studio albums, as well as a video album and a number of singles.
 Hudson has also collaborated as a guest singer with Karmaflow, Prospekt and Gyze.

 On 25 August 2023, Hudson released his first solo album, Starbound Stories.
 It features guests including Frédéric Leclercq, Syu, Jacky Vincent, Ryoji Shinomoto, Adrienne Cowan and Steve Terreberry.

 On 7 August 2025, Hudson started voicing the lead singer of the Hayashi (stylized as HAYASii), a fictional rock band, in the anime Dandadan, and provided the vocals for the English version of their song "Hunting Soul".

+The band announced on 19 September 2026 that Hudson would not be "recording and performing" with the band because of tinnitus.